Skip to content

 Quickstart

 This page gets you to a working Aionis integration in minutes.
-Run one write, one recall, and leave with the identifiers you need for replay and debugging.
+Start with Lite for the shortest path, or use Server if you are validating the self-hosted production route.

 /health